Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

         break;
 ```

-If we move the `n % d == 0` condition into the loop’s controlling expression, the body of the loop becomes empty:
+If we move the `n % d == 0` condition into the loop's controlling expression, the body of the loop becomes empty:

 ```C
 for (d = 2; d < n && n % d != 0; d++)
     /* empty loop body */ ;
 ```

 Each time through the loop, the condition `d < n` is tested first: if it's false, the loop terminates.
-Otherwise, the condition `n % d ! = 0` is tested, and if that’s false, the loop terminates.
+Otherwise, the condition `n % d ! = 0` is tested, and if that's false, the loop terminates.
 (In the latter case, `n % d == 0` must be true: in other words. we've found a divisor of `n`.)

 Note how we've put the null statement on a line by itself, instead of writing